Music at Caldecott Primary School

 All of Year 6 acted and sang brilliantly in our production of The Wind in the Willows.
 A collection at the performances in aid of The Buckinghamshire, Berkshire and Oxfordshire Wildlife Trust raised nearly £100.

-Continuing our commitment to introducing all children to playing an instrument, Y3s in Owls and Falcons classes each had a three terms of free taster lessons in playing the violin.
+Continuing our commitment to introducing all children to playing an instrument, Y3s in Owls and Falcons classes each have three terms of free taster lessons in playing the violin.
+This is continuing during the current pandemic.

 Any parent or carer of a Y4 pupil who would like to continue learning violin this year should register their interest on the OCMS website.
 Children eligible for free school meals do not pay for instrumental lessons provided by OCMS.